Dechrissen/website/blog/pokemon-solus-rgb.md

 ### Mew

 Mew has been added as a static encounter in Cinnabar's Pokémon Mansion.
 I thought this location was thematically appropriate, since it's the site where Mew's DNA was used by Dr. Fuji and other scientists to create Mewtwo.
 Whether the Mew I've added should be thought of as "Mew who still resides there since the experiment" or "Mew who's coming back to search for the scientists/Mewtwo" is left ambiguous.
-And actually, whether Mew was at the site at all is not clear in the lore -- it only states that Mew's DNA was found in the jungle, but doesn't clarify if Mew's DNA or Mew was taken back to the mansion.
+And actually, whether Mew was at the site at all is not clear in the lore -- it only states that Mew's DNA was found in the jungle, but doesn't clarify if Mew's DNA or Mew itself was taken back to the mansion.

 So yes, I took a bit of creative liberty here.
 But to me, this seemed like the best way to include a static Mew encounter.